asimwe1/rust_chatapp/site/guide/5-responses.md

 ## Rocket Responders

 Some of Rocket's best features are implemented through responders.
-You can find many of these responders in the [`response`] module and [`rocket_contrib`] library.
-Among these are:
+Among these
+are:

   * [`Content`] - Used to override the Content-Type of a response.
   * [`NamedFile`] - Streams a file to the client; automatically sets the